mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 0. **Contract**: defines the way sub-modules communicate,
 1. **View**: user interface,
 2. **Presenter**: delegating appropriate tasks to Router and Interactor, deciding what and how to display,
-3. **Router / Routing**: system framework interactions - mostly app routing (switching views),
+3. **Router/Routing**: system framework interactions - mostly app routing (switching views),
 4. **Interactor**: data-related business logic,
 5. **Entity** (-ies): objects representing your data,
-6. **Builder / Starter**: starts a whole VIPER module.
+6. **Builder/Starter**: starts a whole VIPER module.

 {% include clickable_figure image_path="/assets/images/ViperDiagram.png" alt="this is a placeholder image" caption="That's the general look of the Viper architecture." %}

 I won't cover each of them in this post as it's rather a material for an another publication.
 I will discuss it in the next article, but if you are really curious right now, you can read [the original objc VIPER article][objc-viper] (I guess).
+Instead, for now let's focus on the general features of VIPER.

 # Main VIPER features

-Instead, for now let's focus on the general features of VIPER.

 ## Modularity & interchangeablility